MonirZaman/MonirZaman.github.io/_posts/2023-03-06-Machine-Learning-Model-Inference(in-progress).md

 Inference is the process of using machine learning model to predict the outcome of a given input record.
 Inference typically requires low latency to ensure a smooth customer experience.
 This post will outline a few options for optimizing inference operation.

+## Optimization methods
+Common optimization methods for inference before deploying the model includes
+- Distillation
+- Quantization
+- Pruning

+Distillation: It is process of training a smaller model mimicking the behavior of the larger model.
+Quantization: It uses reduced precision for floating point numbers
+Pruning: Remove unnecessary parts of the model that are not needed during inference.

+## Tools: ONNX runtime
 ONNX is designed to allow framework interoperability and hardware optimization accessibility among other things.
 ONNX provides a common set of operators called opset that allows developers to move between various frameworks easily.
 A shared model file format provides separation between development and deployment stages, which means ML models can be deployed on a wide scale of hardware devices irrespective of the framework that was used to train the model.